hellosamyak/AgriPulse/README.md

 ---

+## 🏆 Developed For

+> **AI Manthan – Hackathon at Acropolis Institute of Technology and Research (AITR), Indore**
+> 🌱 *A project designed to bring AI-powered decision support to farmers across India.*

+---

 ## ✨ Overview

-**AgriPulse** is a next-generation smart agriculture platform built for farmers and researchers.
+**AgriPulse** is a next-generation smart agriculture platform that combines **AI, weather analytics, and real-time market data** to empower farmers and agri-businesses.

-The frontend provides a **beautiful, responsive, and fast dashboard** that connects with the backend to deliver:
+It provides a seamless interface for:

-- 🤖 **AI Chatbot:** Ask questions like *“What crop should I plant next month?”*
+- 🤖 **AI Chatbot** – Ask “What should I grow next month?”
-- 🌱 **Disease Detection:** Upload leaf images for instant crop disease diagnosis.
+- 🌿 **Disease Detection** – Upload leaf images for instant diagnosis.
-- ☀️ **Agri Dashboard:** Real-time weather, market prices, and AI insights.
+- ☀️ **Agri Dashboard** – Real-time mandi and weather trends.
-- 📈 **Agri Terminal:** Commodity trade analytics with **Buy/Sell/Hold** recommendations like the **Bloomberg Terminal**.
+- 📈 **Agri Terminal** – Commodity trading insights with **Buy / Hold / Sell** recommendations like the Bloomberg Terminal, but for Agriculture.

 ---